• Skip to primary navigation

 So it makes a lot of sense to enjoy a cup of invigorating herbal tea.

 Fresh herbal tea is a big part of my life, and I am inspired even more so to keep drinking it since undertaking the 369 Cleanse.
-I wanted to share some simple fresh herb tea recipes with you that I enjoy post yoga.
+I wanted to share some simple fresh herbs with you that I enjoy.

 overnight herbal tea in jugs